btorpey/btorpey.github.io/content/fixless.md

 <!--more-->

-FIX is the protocol that everybody loves to hate, but it doesn't look like it's going anywhere, so I guess we all just need to get over it and learn to live with it.
+FIX may be the protocol that everybody loves to hate, but it doesn't look like it's going anywhere, so I guess we all just need to get over it and learn to live with it.

 One of the things that is hard to live with, though -- at least for me -- is the